San Ġwann

 San Ġwann is a town in the Northern Region of Malta, with a population of 14,244 as of 2021.
 Prior to its establishment as a distinct municipality, it was a fragmented community comprising parts of Birkirkara and St. Julian's.
 San Ġwann emerged as a new parish in 1965 and was officially recognised as a town in 1968.
 The Local Councils Act of 1993 identified San Ġwann as a separate district with its own statutory local government authority, marking its transition from being part of the neighbouring localities.
-With the first San Ġwann Council was elected on 16 April 1994.
+San Ġwann Council was elected on 16 April 1994.

+The population of San Ġwann was 15,882 in July 2024.
+This included 8,380 males and 7,502 females; 10,903 Maltese nationals and 4,979 foreign nationals.

 Geography

 San Ġwann is a suburb characterised predominantly by modern buildings, reflecting its contemporary development.
 However, its geographical context reveals a more ancient history interwoven with Malta's national heritage.
 The oldest known human traces in San Ġwann are the prehistoric cart ruts near the Sant Andrija area, which likely date back to the period between 2300 and 1000 BC, predating the Punic era.

 These cart ruts imply that the region once supported an agricultural community that cultivated the fertile valleys of Wied Għomor, Wied il-Ballut, and Wied Għollieqa.
 The early inhabitants may have utilized natural caves in the vicinity for shelter.
 In addition to these cart ruts, megalithic stone blocks found in Wied Għomor suggest the presence of a Neolithic structure.

 The area's agricultural significance persisted over the centuries.
 Roman-era excavations have uncovered tombs and a covered cistern, indicating continued use of the land.
 The "Roman Tower" of Ta' Ċieda, one of eight such defensive structures erected across Malta around the 3rd century AD, is a notable archaeological feature.
 During the Arab period, the region was repurposed as a cemetery.